Mmodarre/Delta-Live-Tables-Meta-Lean/readme.md

 - ✅ Unity Catalog Integration
 - ✅ Expectations and Quality Metrics
 - ✅ Auto Loader and CDC
+- ✅ Gold Layer support through Materialized Views using SQL (Python Coming Soon ✨🆕 )
+- ✅ Liquid Clustering With Manual Key 🗝️ Selection Only (🚫 DLT Does Not Support AUTO Liquid Cluster)
-- ❌ Direct Publishing Mode (Private Preview)
+- ❌ Direct Publishing Mode Not Supported (Private Preview ✨🆕)
-  - The framework currently does not support Direct Publishing Mode for Streaming Tables which allows multi catalog and schema writes
+  - The framework currently does not support Direct Publishing Mode for Streaming Tables which allows multi catalog and schema writes (Coming Soon ✨🆕 )
-  - Will be implemented once the feature becomes generally available
+  - Will be implemented once the feature becomes Generally Available
-  - Existing pipelines use traditional DLT execution model
+  - Existing pipelines use classic DLT execution model

-  - Materialized Views support DPM
+- ✅ High Water Mark From Bronze Tables For Ingestion
+- 🆕䷾ Support for Complex JSON (Coming Soon ✨🆕)

 ### Deployment Structure